The Working Directory

 Each Format folder (under “formats”) contains a “format.xml” file, which is where the definition for a particular Format is stored.
 This folder will also include XSLT transformations and File Specification Editor definitions (in XML).

 Finally, at the root level, there may also be a file called “environment-settings.conf.”
-This file stores user-defined variables which may be used throughout the Working Directory (particularly in Routes) in order to simplify interface migration.
+This file stores user-defined variables that may be used throughout the Working Directory (particularly in Routes) in order to simplify interface migration.

 By default, of course, there will be no Routes, Formats, modules, or data in a newly created Working Directory.
-You’ll need to open an existing Working Directory or being anew by creating a Route.
+You’ll need to open an existing Working Directory or begin anew by creating a Route.